 Based on complexity and parties’ financial situation

 rates on a Sliding scale

 All services may be delivered in either official language.

 Arbitral decisions are delivered in both official languages upon request.

+The application of law to facts.
 Where possible, I will rule on matters at the hearing, with reasons to follow.
 More complex matters will be reserved for decision.

 Parties submit to arbitration, but expressly permit the arbitrator to depart from legal rules to instead decide cases based only on the merit of the parties’ positions, conduct, and future prospects.
 The arbitrator may make a traditional award, impose new contract terms, or remove contract terms.

 Break deadlocks in bargaining or contract negotiation through interest arbitration; parties may also request assistance drafting articles in the collective agreement.